COLLEGE OF EDUCATION (EDUC)1204 Benjamin Building, 301-405-2344

 Foundational Competencies/Technical standards may be met with, or without, accommodations.
 The University complies with the requirements of Section 504 of the Rehabilitation Act and the Americans with Disabilities Act of 1990.
 Therefore, the College of Education will endeavor to make reasonable accommodations with respect to these standards for an applicant with a disability who is otherwise qualified.
 For detailed information on the College of Education-Foundational Competencies/Technical Standards, see www.education.umd.edu/studentinfo/teachercert.html .

 The College recently instituted a new learning electronic portfolio and accreditation management system for its teacher preparation programs.
 An active subscription to LiveText is a requirement for the courses that comprise the professional education curriculum.
 Teacher candidates will be expected to submit a number of their course and portfolio assignments through LiveText.

 The LiveText account, which can be purchased at the University Book Center, is a one-time purchase that is comparable in price to the cost of a textbook.
 These accounts will last for a full year after graduation so that education majors can use their electronic LiveText portfolios in the job seeking process.
 For more information about LiveText, contact Dr. Kathy Angeletti, Assistant Dean ( email@example.com ).

-The Student Services Office provides academic advising for education majors regarding admission, orientation, registration, graduation, and certification.
+The Office of Student Services provides academic advising for education majors regarding admission, orientation, registration, graduation, and certification.
 At other times, teacher candidates who have been admitted to the College of Education receive academic advising through their program advisors.
 Advising is mandatory in the College of Education: Education majors must be advised prior to registration each semester.
 Teacher candidates should consult an advisor in their academic program for further information about the mandatory advising requirement.

 Departments and Centers